aniaodprogramowania/001_Compute_Engine_002_New_VM_from_StartupScript/README.md

 3. Implement a MY-first-Startup-Script and test its execution.

 # Step-02: Create VM Instance
+Instance-level startup script – configured for an individual VM.
+Only that specific VM executes the script during its startup process.
 - Enable `Google Compute Engine`
 - Go to Virtual Machines -> VM Instances -> Create Instance -> New VM Instance -> Provide required details
 - **Name:** my-first-startup-script